Skip to content

 Feeding a recurrent / renewal operator

 A recurrent (renewal) operator sweeps a delay kernel across a time series, one step per index — its "time" is the length of that vector.
-That operator is a consumer of the composed stack, not a composer itself; instantiate gives it exactly what it needs, a kernel per time step:
+That operator is a consumer of the composed stack, not a composer itself, and it is not part of this package; it lives in the renewal/time-series layer and calls kernel_at (below) once per step. instantiate gives it exactly what it needs, a kernel per time step:

 julia